Wedge locality and asymptotic commutativity: Asymptotic commutativity

 We now turn to describing the asymptotic behavior of distribution~\eqref{4.1} at large spacelike separations.
+The corresponding theorem is accompanied below by a simple but explanatory example.
 We let $\oV$ denote the cone in $\oR^{4\cdot2}=\oR^4\times\oR^4$ consisting of the pairs $(x_1,x_2)$ such that $x_1-x_2$ belongs to the closed light cone,